Zir0-93/zir0-93.github.io/_posts/2019-07-30-rest-message-queue.md

 **Rationale**: The cost of the message queue infrastructure to persist messages introduces a significant expenses to the system

-**Response**: Firstly, HTTP communication would typically be routed through a load balancer in the absence of a message queue which would incurr expenses, albeit not as significant.
+**Response**: Firstly, HTTP communication would typically be routed through a load balancer in the absence of a message queue which would incur expenses, albeit not as significant.

 Secondly, message queues typically operate over much lighter weight protocols than HTTP, thereby reducing the overall load on your infrastructure and costs incurred as a result.
 When two services are experiencing